 In 1991, Edna established an award for creative non-fiction, awarded annually by Wilfrid Laurier University.
 The Edna Staebler Award for Creative Non-Fiction is the only one of its kind in Canada for the genre.
-Then there’s the Edna Staebler Visiting Author position, and the Edna Staebler Laurier Writer-in-Residence program with a variety of options available to other genres.

 Edna Staebler passed away September 12, 2006.
 She was 100 years old.

-What would Edna think knowing her first cookbook is available on an iPad, and that people are still blogging about her work today?
+What would Edna think knowing her first cookbook is available on an iPad, and that people are still writing about her work today?
 I think she’d be tickled by all the people who can access her books and recipes, who may not have been able to find her work otherwise.

-Edna was community-minded.
+She was community-minded.
 Edna loved a party, people, and great gobs of friends.

 A host of awards and recognition were given to Edna for her achievements.
 In piecing her achievements together, I am sure I’ve missed a few.
 My apologies.
-Edna Staebler’s awards include: